 Van Niekerk though, was ably assisted by her teammates who boasted arguably the most impressive bowling attack in the World Cup.
-Marizanne Kapp was just behind Van Niekerk in the wicket-taking charts with 13 scalps at an average of 19.4.
+Marizanne Kapp was just behind Van more) as well as the Worldwide Trophy for aarl-based KWV has been awarded the Worldwide Trophy and numerous gold awards for its brandies in two separate global wine and spirits competitions recently.